 As a school child I remember at every parents’ evening my teachers reporting that, ‘Darrin is a good student but he is always talking in class.’

 Thankfully this has turned out to be an asset all these years later.
 Engaging in conversation with strangers is something both Sharon and I enjoy.
 When abroad this willingness to engage with people unlocks layers that hide beneath the typical tourism offerings.

 In most situations people do want to talk, especially to visitors.
 Local people everywhere have a natural tendency to want to show off and share their town or village or country to an outsider.

 Strangers are more likely to let you take their picture after a conversation.
-Useful tips about things to see and do (and photograph) can also come from talking to strangers.
+Useful photoshoot ideas about things to see and do can also come from talking to strangers.
 I’ve even had useful safety advice from a local photographer when he found out I wanted to go to a certain part of his city at night.

-Yes, street photography benefits hugely from a willingness to talk to strangers.
+Yes, street life photography benefits hugely from a willingness to talk to strangers.

 It helps if your old school report said, ‘…talks too much.’

 Street Photography Tips No.5 – Monitor the Mood